 The use of telehealth requires patient and provider trust and ongoing consent to be at the forefront of managing experiences and expectations.
 Transparent data governance frameworks — including cloud risk assessment, audits, and the role of data protection as users in Privacy Impact Assessments — is key to supporting the adoption of telehealth and virtual health solutions.

 The legislation and regulations governing telehealth are very much in flux right now.
-For New Zealand, the new Privacy Act 2020 is a modern adaptation of the previous law and bring about stricter data protection rules that organisations carrying on business in New Zealand must follow, even if they do not have a physical presence in the country.
+In New Zealand for example, the Privacy Act 2020 is a modern adaptation of the previous law and bring about stricter data protection rules that organisations carrying on business in New Zealand must follow, even if they do not have a physical presence in the country.

 For telehealth, non-compliance with laws and regulations can become costly and result in enormous penalties as the cybersecurity environment is complex and rapidly changing.
 Therefore, the management of cybersecurity threats will need to be routinely reverified against current best practice standards.